atefattia/medairian-digital/content/projects/iab-category-service.md

 - **Prediction Storage & API Access**: Stores categorized predictions in an AWS RDS database, exposing them via a FastAPI service to enable seamless access for other applications and services.

 ## My Contribution
-I led the end-to-end design, development, and deployment of the IAB Categorization Service and topic detection workflow.
+I led the end-to-end design, development, and deployment of the IAB Categorization service and topic detection workflow.
 I designed the system architecture and implemented the workflow, trained a BERT-based model with 110M parameters on AWS SageMaker using 2 GPUs, and conducted experiments with different categorization approaches, including LLM-based few-shot prompting with ChatGPT Turbo 3.5.
 Additionally, I evaluated the performance of external categorization providers and led the decision-making process that selected GumGum Verity as the best-performing solution.
 I presented comparative results to management and customers, influencing the final product direction.

 ## Challenges and Solutions
 - **Enhancing Categorization Accuracy**: Certain categories, especially sensitive topics, were not consistently predicted by GumGum.
 To improve this, we implemented a flexible set of business rules that can be easily toggled on or off, allowing for refined predictions that better align with customer expectations.